abdrahmansoltan/Learning-Notes/Frontend/TypeScript/1-TypeScript.md

 ## TypeScript

-**TypeScript** is a **static and strongly typed** superset of JavaScript.
-When we're done with our TypeScript code, it compiles to JavaScript.
+**TypeScript** is a **static and strongly typed** superset of JavaScript that have more features than JavaScript, and it's compiled to JavaScript.

 ![typescript](./img/typescript-1.png)